Smooth subsolutions of the discounted Hamilton-Jacobi equations: Introduction

 \subsection{Applications of constrained subsolutions}

-As the first application of constrained subsolutions, we show how to locate the {\sf maximal global attractor} of (\ref{eq:ode0}) by using elements in $\cS_c^-\cap C^{1,1}$.
-We will see that the smoothness plays a crucial role.
+As the first application of constrained subsolutions, we show how to locate the {\sf maximal global attractor} of (\ref{eq:ode0}) by using elements in $\cS_c^-\cap C^{1}(M,\R)$.
+We will see that the differentiability plays a crucial role.

-\begin{defn}\cite[page 5]{MS} A compact $\Phi^t_{H,\lb}$-invariant set $\Om\subset T^*M$ is called a {\sf global attractor} of $\Phi^t_{H,\lb}$, if for any point $(x,p)\in T^*M$ and any open neighborhood $\cU$ of $\Om$, there exists $T(x,p,\cU)>0$ such that for all $t\geq T$, $\Phi_{H,\lb}^t(x,p)\in \cU$.
+\begin{defn} A compact $\Phi^t_{H,\lb}$-invariant set $\Om\subset T^*M$ is called a {\sf global attractor} of $\Phi^t_{H,\lb}$, if for any point $(x,p)\in T^*M$ and any open neighborhood $\cU$ of $\Om$, there exists $T(x,p,\cU)>0$ such that for all $t\geq T$, $\Phi_{H,\lb}^t(x,p)\in \cU$.
 Moreover, if $\Om$ is not contained in any larger global attractor, then it is called a {\sf maximal global attractor}. \end{defn}